 The controversy which we have discussed in this chapter is not a mere academic debate.
 It is a life and death issue!
-In the first chapter of Don Cupitt's Sea of Faith, Cupitt told how, as a young curate, he was called to a deathbed at Salford Royal Hospital.
+In the first chapter of Don Cupitt's Sea of Faith, Cupitt tells how, as a young curate, he was called to a deathbed at Salford Royal Hospital.
 It was three in the morning.
 The patient was alone and unconscious and within a few minutes he was dead.
 Cupitt says that he gave the rite of absolution but afterwards wondered what had he really done.
 'I did not hold the magical view that giving him the last rites would actually alter his eternal destiny from what it would otherwise have been,' he says.
 'And yet I still thought it had been worthwhile.
 I hope somebody else does the same for me when my time comes' (Sea of Faith, BBC Publications).
 Religion, according to him, is a way of affirming human dignity in the face of an indifferent universe.

 Don't you find that sad?
 I find it pathetic.
 Here is a scholar of Cambridge University.
 A theologian of the first order and that is the best he can offer: symbols without substance, sacraments without significance, religion without rationality.
-I would ask him, is that the religion which is going to see men into the next millennium?
-Is that anaemic nonsense the faith that will steer us through the terrors of nuclear holocaust?
-Don't people like Don Cupitt realize that man at the end of the twentieth century needs hope not platitudes?
-He needs salvation not sentimentality!
+Is that anaemic nonsense the faith that will steer us into the next millennium?
+People at the end of the twentieth century need hope not platitudes.
+They need salvation not sentimentality.

 Jesus is not offering us here an affirmation of human dignity in the face of an indifferent universe.
 He offers us personal access through his divine person into a new universe.

 Supernatural?
 Of course it's supernatural.

 Jesus is a supernatural person.
 He claims to be so.
 Men and women of God throughout the ages confess him to be so.
 His mighty deeds confirm him to be so.
 The Bible declares him to be so.
-When I have got only three more minutes to live, I will need no yawning, atheistic priest to come to my bed-side to affirm my human dignity with empty cant, because I will have the Son of God himself at my right hand.
+When I have got only three more minutes to live, I will need no yawning, sceptical priest to come to my bed-side to affirm my human dignity with empty cant, because I will have the Son of God himself at my right hand.
 He will be saying to me 'I am the resurrection and the life.
 He who believes in me will live, even though he dies' (11:25).

-Tell me, when you have got only three minutes to live, who would you rather be: Cupitt or Clements?
+Tell me, when you have got only three minutes to live, who would you rather be: sceptic or believer?
 Jesus puts us on the spot here.
 He calls us to make a decision.
 We may join the ranks of the sceptics and refuse to come to him so that we may have life.
 Or we may place our faith in him and join the ranks of those believers who are proving the truth of his promise.